How designers tried to fix New York’s chaos throughout history, from blimps to hanging sidewalks

 But throughout this period, creative architects, engineers, and citizens were thinking bigger.
 In op-eds, books, and journal articles, they proposed a wild assortment of designs questioning basic assumptions about how cities should work.

 Some designs moved New York’s sidewalks to make more room for vehicles.
-These proposals included an elevated promenade along the Hudson River, sidewalks hung from the second stories of buildings, and sidewalks that ran through their ground floors so that adjoining streets could be widened.
+These proposals included an elevated promenade along the Hudson River, sidewalks hung from the second stories of buildings, and sidewalks that ran through their ground floors, so that adjoining streets could be widened.
 More high-tech ideas envisioned building six-level streets or creating futuristic blimp and airplane networks accessed by elevator-served platforms.
 One proposal imagined adding highways and moving walkways to rooftops.

 New York architects Hugh Ferriss and Harvey Wiley Corbett fused aspects of many of these ideas in a series of utopian writings and exhibits during the 1920s.
 The cities of their dreams had regularly spaced modern skyscrapers topped by rooftop gardens, all connected by multilevel streets and aerial pedestrian walkways.